JacobBumgarner/VesselVio/Downloads.md

 rank: 2
 ---

+## Info
+VesselVio is available for download use in research as a stand-alone application.
+If you use the application for any work in your publications, please cite our [pre-print publication](https://www.researchsquare.com/article/rs-608609/v1).

 ## Download Links
-VesselVio is available for download use in research as a stand-alone application.

 Currently the stand-alone VesselVio application is available for MacOS 10.15.7+ and Windows 10+.

   | VesselVio Version | MacOS 10.15.7+ |    Windows 10+ |